Skip to main content

 These Trim Levels and Options Have Been Discontinued for 2026

-• Key takeaway: The all-electric Dodge Charger Daytona R/T, as well as the Nissan Versa’s manual-transmission option, has also been paused for the new model year due to demand and tariffs.
+• Takeaway: The all-electric Dodge Charger Daytona R/T has also been paused for the new model year, and the Alfa Romeo Tonale PHEV has been canceled due to shifting demand and tariffs.

-In addition to the full models above going to sleep with the fishes, a couple of trim levels are also getting the hook.
+In addition to the full models above going to sleep with the fishes, two trim levels are also getting the hook.

 Read More Car-Buying News on Cars.com: